Western Illinois University: Macomb Campus

-Review the emergency fire evacuation information that will be posted on the interior door of your residence hall room.
+Review the emergency fire evacuation information that is posted on the interior door of your residence hall room.
 Whenever a fire alarm sounds in any residence hall, you are required to evacuate the building immediately.
-Failure to evacuate is a violation of Macomb city ordinance and subjects you to arrest, possible fine, and/or disciplinary action .
+Failure to evacuate is a violation of Macomb city ordinance and subjects you to arrest, possible fine, and/or disciplinary action.
 Every attempt should be made to close and lock your door and turn off your lights.
 You are encouraged to carry a towel to protect your face.
 State fire laws prohibit the use of elevators for fire evacuation.
-Additional fire safety guidelines can be found in the “Residence Hall Standards for Student Conduct” section.
+Additional fire safety guidelines can be found in the “Residence Hall Standards for Student Conduct” section of this planner.

 In case you cannot evacuate in the event of an emergency in the residence halls, please go to the nearest area marked “Safe Refuge.”
 If you are unable to evacuate due to elevators being out of service during an emergency or for any other reason on a residential sleeping floor, please go to the nearest residence hall room, shut the doors and windows, and then call 911 so that emergency response teams are aware of your exact location.
 Please check the individual policies and procedures used in all other campus buildings; the above are only intended for the residence halls.

 Tornado Watch – When atmospheric conditions are such that severe weather or a tornado could develop, a tornado watch is issued.
 Stay indoors, stay alert for warning sirens, and listen to your radio for updates on the weather situation.